MeganGrass/Resident-Evil-2-Starter-Kit/README.md

 ## Bugs
-- Hard crash when the player uses an interactive item, such as the Crank at the burning helicopter.
-This was was fixed in previous builds, but somehow managed to sneak back in during the ASM->C conversion and I can't remember how it was originally patched
+- Hard crash when the player uses an interactive item, such as the Valve Handle at the burning helicopter.
+This was fixed in previous builds, but somehow managed to sneak back in during the ASM->C conversion and I can't remember how it was originally patched
 - Hard crash when accessing the "FILE" option in the Status Screen.
 I've yet to look into how this got broken...
 - XA audio was entirely unsupported in previous builds and I've only just now began to reimplement it, often with completely unexpected and hilarious results ("What's Wong with Marvin?")